-Social services can help with things like washing or dressing, or with domestic tasks.
+Social services can help with things like washing or getting dressed or with domestic tasks.
 It's a good idea to ask for a care needs assessment.
-If you have a carer, they are entitled to a carer's assessment.
+And if you have a carer, they're entitled to a carer's assessment.

-If you need help with things like washing or dressing, or with other domestic tasks, ask your local council's social services department for a care needs assessment.
+If you need help with things like washing or getting dressed, or with other domestic tasks, ask your local council's social services department for a care needs assessment.

 A social services assessor will look at your needs and decide what support would be best for you.
-If you have a carer, their ability to provide support should be taken into account - they're entitled to a separate carer's assessment, too.
+If you have a carer, their ability to provide support should be taken into account.
+They're entitled to a separate carer's assessment, too.